kysely-org/kysely/site/docs/plugins.md

 ### Camel case plugin

-A plugin that converts snake_case identifiers in the database into camelCase in the javascript side.
+A plugin that converts snake_case identifiers in the database into camelCase in the JavaScript side.
 [Learn more](https://koskimas.github.io/kysely/classes/CamelCasePlugin.html).

 ### Deduplicate joins plugin